szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1534:** Rebalance some potions

-Firstly there's an option to make potions usable by everyone universally (there's no earthly reason your character can't put that potion up to their mouth and drink it).
-You can also patch all potions so never stack with themselves (highly recommended to balance gameplay).
-These options can be disabled in the configuration file.
+This component includes two optional, universal changes: making all potions usable by any class and preventing potions from stacking with themselves.
+Both are enabled by default and can be configured.

-- Potion of Icedust: instead of providing a set immunity to fire for 1 round, it adds +75% resistance to fire for 3 rounds.
-I was considering making this effect undispellable but decided against it.
+- **Potion of Icedust**: Grants +75% Fire Resistance for 3 rounds, instead of immunity for 1 round.
-- Potion of healing (basic): these options are generally never used after a while.
-Therefore, now they heal 12 HP instead of 9 HP, which makes them marginally more useful without breaking balance
+- **Potion of Healing**: Heals 12 HP instead of 9.
-- Potion of Heroism: it also prevents morale failure as it increases the confidence of the drinker, and improves damage by 1.
-The THAC0 bonus it provides is no longer set to 90% of current, but instead improves immediately by 2, which is strictly a better outcome, since there will be no longer diminishing returns.
-It can also be drunk by any class
+- **Potion of Heroism**: Now usable by any class.
+Grants immunity to morale failure, +1 damage, and a flat +2 THAC0 bonus (instead of a percentage-based one).
-- Potion of Invulnerability: it also increases magic resistance by +10%, and it can be used by any class
+- **Potion of Invulnerability**: Now usable by any class and grants an additional +10% Magic Resistance.
-- Elixir of Health: the HP recovered is now 20 (from 10) and protects against being poisoned (but not to direct poison damage; not dispellable) for 10 seconds.
-This is added such that when taking heavy damage, if you're poisoned, it's more desirable than just gulping down a better HP potion to ensure survivability
+- **Elixir of Health**: Heals 20 HP (up from 10) and grants immunity to being poisoned for 10 seconds (does not affect direct poison damage).
-- Potion of Perception: now the proper "detection" thief skills are improved further (find traps and detect illusions): 40%.
-Additionally, the enhanced perception improves Armor and Saving Throws by 2
+- **Potion of Perception**: Now grants a +40% bonus to Find Traps and Detect Illusions, and a +2 bonus to AC and all Saving Throws.
-- Potion of Power: this makes the potion prevent morale failure like the potion of heroism, it improves all thieving abilities (not just some), it improves casting speed by 1, and it now also grants +10% higher damage output (physical and magical), which makes it useful for any class.
-Finally, the THAC0 bonus it provides is no longer to 80% of current, but instead improves immediately by 4, which is strictly a better outcome, since there will be no longer diminishing returns.
-Its rarity and price should be rewarded handsomely
+- **Potion of Power**: Now usable by any class.
+Grants immunity to morale failure, improves all thieving skills, grants +1 Casting Speed, +10% to all damage output, and a flat +4 THAC0 bonus.
-- Potion of Regeneration: now it heals 3 HP per round for 3 turns (from 2 HP per round for 2 turns).
+- **Potion of Regeneration**: Heals 3 HP per round for 3 turns (up from 2 HP/round for 2 turns).
-- CHARNAME'S Tankard: now it heals 27 HP three times per day, and it adds +1 Strength and Constitution for 1 turn, since it mentions feeling stronger when holding it.
+- **CHARNAME'S Tankard**: Heals 27 HP (3/day) and grants +1 Strength and Constitution for 1 turn.
-- All Strength potions: usable by any class (independent of the previous universal restriction lift)
+- **All Strength Potions**: Usable by any class (this is a separate option from the universal one).

 **Component 1537:** Make Poison-curing spells an instant cast so attempting to cure poison is less likely to be interrupted